Certifications and Improving Your Knowledge and Credentials Relating to Technology, Cybersecurity, Privacy, and More

 Higher learning and advanced education

-This is beyond the scope of this article, but there are various degrees from colleges and universities relating to technology, cybersecurity, cybercrime investigation, and more.
-That’s an even greater investment of time and money, and not something I can get into here.
+This is beyond the scope of this article, but there are various degrees from colleges and universities relating to technology, cybersecurity, cybercrime investigation, and even generalize degrees that provide knowledge and skills relevant for those areas (reading, writing, thinking, etc.).
+I even teach some of these things at the undergraduate, graduate, and law school level.
+Higher education is an even greater investment of time and money, and beyond the scope of this article.

 Your next steps